 Use a Metronome

 I guess you knew I was going to suggest this but let me clear your mind a little.
 A metronome is just a convenient drum beat.
 There are digital beat machines with lots of tempos to mess around with.

 There are many to choose from and you will have fun finding the one that works for you.
-I’ve provided a link here to Amazon if you want to have a browse.
+I’ve provided a link here to browse a range of metronomes.